When daily stresses add up, life can start to feel out of balance and chaotic. We may notice we lose our sense of peace, presence and contentment.

-With this in mind, another major question to ask yourself is if you are adopting the 'running towards' or 'running away from' mentality in life.
+With this in mind, a question to ask yourself is if you are adopting the 'running towards' (embracing) or 'running away from' (escaping) mentality in life.

 This could look something like...

-- escaping from a life filled with too many responsibilities
+- A life filled with too much stress

 Can you see the difference between the two perspectives?

 What are some activities that help you feel more present, active and engaged in your life?